Benefits of Drink-Free Days: The Science and How to Stick

 Your body starts healing within hours.
 Not weeks.
 Hours

 Ethanol is a toxin.
 Your body treats it as one.
-Stop feeding it the stuff and recovery begins remarkably quickly.
+Stop feeding it the stuff and recovery begins remarkably quickly — and many of the benefits of drink-free days come from that recovery process running uninterrupted.

 Within 24 hours, alcohol clears your system entirely.
 Blood sugar regulation starts normalising.
 The dehydrating effect stops.
 If you're a daily drinker, sleep might be rough for a night or two as your nervous system recalibrates.
 That's temporary.